The history of China Works in Vauxhall

 From fine art to state of the art

 Situated on the flourishing banks of the River Thames, just a stone’s throw away from the Palace of Westminster and the London Eye, is China Works (formerly known as Southbank House).
-The stylish building on Black Prince Road, Vauxhall, will be home to four brand new and fully equipped meeting rooms, a range of sleek new offices and studio spaces, an onsite café dubbed Fine & Bone, and a Club Workspace co-working lounge — all designed to ensure customers experience inspiring and flexible workspace.
+The stylish building on Black Prince Road, Vauxhall, will be home to four brand new and fully equipped meeting rooms, a range of sleek new offices and studio spaces and an onsite café dubbed Fine & Bone — all designed to ensure customers experience inspiring and flexible workspace.